credential-handler/authn.io/README.md

 A solution to the [NASCAR login problem][NASCAR].

+A live version and demo of this site can be found at [authorization.io][].

-This software enables a person to find their identity provider using an email address and passphrase known to them.
+This software enables a person to find their credential curator (previously known as their identity provider) using an email address and passphrase known to them.

 In general, the site accomplishes this by providing a Web polyfill to enable the decentralized lookup of services associated with a person, organization, or entity.
-It does this by providing a number of REST APIs that identity provider websites can integrate with as well as front-end code that can be used as a polyfill on websites that want to support [Identity Credentials][IC]-based login.
+It does this by providing a number of HTTP APIs that credential curator websites can integrate with as well as front-end code that can be used as a polyfill on websites that want to support [Identity Credentials][IC]-based login.